rdiol12/PS5Library/README.md

 - Firmware saved at registration, with an explicit refresh in My PS5.
 - Exact backport profile selection, missing-file warnings and verified placement.

-Version 0.2.10 lets you choose the installation method before selecting storage.
-This fixes a dead end when the default FPKG route cannot use the selected drive:
-ShadowMount remains reachable for supported USB/M.2 destinations.
-Compatibility profiles and free-space checks still apply.
-Native package installation currently supports PS5 base games on internal storage; native update/DLC installation is pending.

 The native preview is distributed as an installed store package plus one agent ELF.
 The store remembers its server address; on first start the agent copies that